This post may contain affiliate links. Please read our disclosure policy.

 Kue Nastar is a delicious and traditional Indonesian pineapple tart that is enjoyed during the Chinese New Year, Lebaran, and other holiday seasons.
 Its buttery crust and sweet pineapple filling make it an irresistible treat for all.
 It is a perfect homemade gift to give to loved ones during the holiday season, or just as a treat for yourself.

 I remember making huge batches of these cookies at my aunt’s house while I was young a few weeks before Chinese New Year approached.
 It was my favorite thing to do.
-My aunt is a great baker and I wish I have just a quarter of her baking skill.
+My aunt is a great baker and I wish I had just a quarter of her baking skill.
 These pineapple cookies aren’t too complicated to make (I did it!).
 The Selai Nenas Nastar / Pineapple Jam is not too complicated to make either, just requires some time to cook into a thick consistency.
 The rest of the work is pretty basic.
 I recommend making the pineapple compote a day or a few days before and you can keep it in the refrigerator and use it when you are ready to make the cookies.

 What is kue nastar/nastar cookies